Last Updated on

 Greetings, let us talk about Zadar Croatia.

 I’m the kind of gent who knows what he likes.
 If you wanted to buy a house you’d be smart to visit at least a hundred open houses before finally making the biggest purchase of your life.
-If you were going to get married, you’d be better off having sampled some fish from the sea before dedicating your life to the first one you pulled in, yes?
-Well when it comes to places to live, the more places you visit the more you’ll know what’s right for you when you find it, yes?!
-When I got to Zadar, Croatia that familiar feeling of I like you , I really like you and I might even love you came to mind…
+I had an good feeling about Zadar Croatia from the moment I got there, it was kind of life love at first sight.
+When it comes to places to live, the more places you visit the more you’ll know what’s right for you when you find it, yes?!
+When I got to Zadar Croatia that familiar feeling of I like you , I really like you and I might even love you came to mind…

 For starters, within 10 minutes of being in Zadar I started asking the lovely lady who was traveling with us on behalf of Croatia about apartments and such.
 You just know when you know and you know what?!
 It’s a great feeling.
 Zadar is a the center of Zadar County and the historic center of Dalmatia while we’re on the topic.
 Interesting enough, it’ also the seat of the Roman Catholic Archdiocese of Zadar.
 I’m not going to fill your heads with any more history as it’s not why you come here and and as always, I prefer talking about recent events still mulling about in my mind.